 Green coding could also mean choosing an eco-friendly web host.
 These hosts use renewable energy sources such as solar power which means less pollution and consequently lower CO² emissions from servers located there.
 As we’ve seen before, every little bit helps when it comes to green coding and climate change so by choosing green hosting services you’re helping contribute to a greener planet.

 These green coding practices help reduce the time it takes for a page to load and can make your website run smoother.
 Once you’ve greened up your site, you should be able to see improvements in how fast pages download as well as reduced server requests which will also allow you to cut down on carbon emissions.

 By green coding your site using sustainable development practices you’ll be able to reduce carbon emissions and help fight climate change!
 Additional advantages of green coding include:

 As green coding reduces server requests, it can increase page speed.
 This means users are able to access your content more quickly.
 Which in return will lead to an improved user experience and increased conversions!

 Greater SEO appeal

-Another great benefit of green coding is that, if done correctly, this should improve the search engine optimisation (SEO) ranking of your site.
+Another great benefit of green coding is that, if done correctly, should improve the search engine optimisation (SEO) ranking of your site.
 Green coding can be used to help improve the visibility of a website in search engine results pages (SERPs).